 - in writing - by submitting the prescribed form BON - Request 1, in person, by post or by fax.

 After receiving properly filled request, the user will be sent a notification for the payment of the fee, with all necessary elements (recipient account number for the payment of the fee to the SBRA, payment code, fee amount).
-Scoring is delivered to the user when the payment has been recorded (based on a statement of daily payments), in the manner defined by the request (in person, by post or by e-mail).
+Scoring is delivered to the user when the payment has been recorded (based on a statement of daily payments), after acceptance of the advance invoice by the user (for users subject to the Law on Electronic Invoicing), in the manner defined by the request (in person, by post or by e-mail).

 Scoring is provided in a regular procedure and users cannot request urgent scoring issuing (within the same day when the request was submitted).

-Scoring is valid without the seal and the signature.
-Also, users can request a certificated report, which increases the fee by 20%.
-Certificated scoring report is delivered only in person or by post.
+Scoring is available in electronic format.
+Also, users can request a report in paper format, which increases the fee by 20%.
+Scoring report is delivered in paper format only in person or by post.